talibkateeb/etf-crypto-investment-analysis/README.md

 *   Daily returns of ETFs and Cryptocurrencies (interactive line and box plots)
 *   Cumulative returns of ETFs and Cryptocurrencies (interactive line plots)
-*   Standard Deviation and Annualized Standarfd Deviation (interactive bar plots)
+*   Standard Deviation and Annualized Standard Deviation (interactive bar plots)
 *   Market Capitalization of ETFs and Cryptocurrencies (interactive bar plots)

 ---